Best Medicare Supplement Plans: 2026’s Medigap Carriers Ranked

 • Extra perks: Our favorite Medigap providers offer extra benefits for policyholders, such as household discounts, fitness programs, and savings on healthcare services.

-• Financial stability: Using data from AM Best, we made sure each of these providers rated highly in financial health and reliability, ensuring that you'll be able to get the coverage you're entitled to.
+• Financial stability: Using data from AM Best, we made sure each of these providers rated highly in financial health and reliability.

 • In-person agents: In an increasingly digital world, we value when a company has in-person agents available to walk you through the details of your insurance policy.